 Stuart Grehan became the Club’s most successful golfer when in 2015 he won both the East and South of Ireland Championships played as stroke play and match play respectively.
 An Irish cap followed when he assisted Ireland in retaining the Home Internationals and he was on the team again in 2016 when they retained the trophy for the third year in a row.
 Numerous representative honours followed in 2015 & 2016 including a member of the St Andrews Trophy team (GB&I team) that defeated the USA, he was a winning member of the Arnold Palmer European (Universities) team that defeated the USA, the Irish European Nations Cup team winners.
 In 2017 he won the R&A Foundation Scholars Tournament by 3 shots at St Andrews and reached 54th place in the World Amateur Golf Rankings (WAGR), the highest ranking Irish Amateur Golfer.

 However, probably his most memorable achievement to date was as part of the Irish Team that won a bronze medal at the World Amateur Team Championship in Mexico in 2016, the highest playing ever by an Irish team.
-To view Stuart's achievements click HERE
+You can see Stuart's major Amateur Achievements HERE

 Tullamore Golf Club has come a long way from the introduction of the game of golf to Tullamore in 1886 by Col. R.A.
 Craig g and his friends in that field on the Geashill Road.